DukeRobotics/robosub-ros/landside/catkin_ws/src/gui/README.md

 The Servo Control box contains buttons to actuate each servo (setting it to angle 180).
 To deactivate the servo (setting it to angle 0) then press the button again.

-The `Upload Arduino Code` will upload arduino code to the arduino when pressed
+The `Upload Arduino Code` will upload arduino code to the arduino when pressed.